Vitamin D is crucial for immune health

 Food sources of vitamin D

 Even though you can get vitamin D from food, it’s difficult to get enough from that source on its own since the amount of vitamin D in most foods is pretty small.
 “It’s not that easy to get your daily recommended intake of vitamin D through food.
 We’re just not eating large quantities of most of these foods.
-How much beef liver or sardines are you realistically eating every day?”
+How much beef liver or sardines are you really eating every day?”
 Tolentino says.

 Sunlight exposure and vitamin D